bnika/MerkOrExtraction/README.markdown

 You can also set the default db-connection in class is.merkor.util.database.DBConnection.java

 <i>Processing time on MacBook Pro [and some details...] for 89 MB input file: 13:22 minutes</i>.
+<i>Processing time on MacBook Pro - real data: nouns (4.67GB) - 13h10m; adj (1.22GB) - 2h51m; verbs (3.15GB) - 8h36m</i>

+Improvement suggestion: use Postgresql 'COPY' instead of 'INSERT INTO' (see postgresql doc), much faster.

+#### Lemmatizing

+The MerkorLemmatizer is a standalone application, but also accessible from within MerkOrExtraction as BINLemmatizer.

+TODO: define commandline parameters for lemmatizer in MerkOrExtraction.

+## Pattern Extraction

+If you already have patterns for relation extraction, skip this step!

+Define the rules for the extraction of patterns: